juristr/juristr.github.com/_posts/2016-08-06-ng2-forms-first-look.md

 ---
 layout: post_new
-title: "Angular 2 Forms - a first look"
+title: "Angular Forms - a first look"
-lead: "A first quick look at the new Forms API in Angular 2"
+lead: "A first quick look at the new Forms API in Angular"
 postimg: "/blog/assets/imgs/forms.png"
 tags: [ "JavaScript", "Angular"]
 ---

 <div class="article-intro">
-  Angular 2 gets a brand new Forms API.
+  Angular gets a brand new Forms API.
 It's fresh out of the compiler and since there's not much documentation around yet, <a href="https://twitter.com/angular_zone">@angular_zone</a> powered by <a href="https://twitter.com/gerardsans">Gerard Sans</a> and <a href="https://twitter.com/manekinekko">Wassim Chegham</a> organized a Google Hangout with <a href="https://twitter.com/karaforthewin">Kara Erickson</a>, core contributor to the Forms Api.
 Here I'm basically summarizing the main points and created a runnable Plunker for you to play with.
 </div>

 {% include postads %}